 Cloud infrastructure is always prone to system vulnerabilities due to complex networks and multiple third-party platforms.

-Once the vulnerability is known to hackers – exposed by an integrated third party system – they can easily use that loophole to breach the infrastructure.
+Once the hackers gain knowledge of the vulnerability — exposed by an integrated third party system – they can easily use that loophole to breach the infrastructure.

 Thus cloud security issues are still haunting security professionals.
 Many of the above risks can be prevented using a dedicated data protection service.
-However, cloud data security solutions protect data against loss and cybersecurity threats and allow businesses to leverage cloud without the associated risk.
+However, cloud data security solutions protect data against loss and cybersecurity threats and allow businesses to leverage the cloud without associated risks.
+It is also crucial to be aware of the security tactics that hackers use to be a step ahead of them.
+This overall improvement of the security posture and makes breaching cloud infrastructure tough for the hackers.

 Below are some hacking tactics often used by hackers.